mrgelement/mrgelement.github.io/index.md

 DNA double-stranded breaks (DSBs) are very common and caused by a multitude of events, from chemotherapy treatments to errors in DNA replication.
 Improper repair can be detrimental to the cell and, in some cases, to human health<sup>1</sup>.
 Repair of these breaks occurs through a variety of mechanisms that depend on the phase of the cell cycle, presence of helper molecules, and characteristics of the sequence undergoing repair.
 In some of these mechanisms, a single-stranded template is available, usually from a sister chromatid, and repair results are highly accurate.
 In others, a diverse set of often poorly-understood and error-prone processes can occur<sup>2</sup>.

-The goal of my research this summer is to characterize DSB repair both broadly and in the context of a specific error-prone pathway known as synthesis-dependent microhomology-mediated end-joining (SD-MMEJ).
-Given a dataset of ~1,100 partly-randomized DNA constructs subject to Cas9-induced double-stranded breaks and subsequently repaired and sequenced, I will explore whether we can use sequence characteristics to characterize patterns in erroneous repair.
+The [McVey Lab](https://ase.tufts.edu/biology/labs/mcvey/) is interested in characterizing DSB repair both broadly and in the context of a specific error-prone pathway known as synthesis-dependent microhomology-mediated end-joining (SD-MMEJ).
+They have generated a dataset of ~1,100 partly-randomized DNA constructs subject to Cas9-induced double-stranded breaks and subsequently repaired and sequenced.
+The goal of my research this summer is to explore this dataset to see  whether we can use sequence characteristics to characterize patterns in erroneous repair.
 A broad overview of the project splits this problem into two parts:

 1. Cluster constructs into bins based on sequence characteristics
 2. Examine whether constructs within the same bin share similar “repair events” or mutations that occur during repair

 I will explore and analyze the results of various approaches to these two aims.
-This project is being developed in collaboration with the [McVey Lab](https://ase.tufts.edu/biology/labs/mcvey/), which studies DNA damage and repair using *Drosophila melanogaster*.

 ### References